sharmi/zinnia-theme-bootstrap-4/README.rst

 Zinnia-theme-bootstrap
 ======================

-Zinnia-theme-bootstrap is a python package providing a theme built on `Bootstrap 3` for `django-blog-zinnia`_.
+Zinnia-theme-bootstrap-4 is a python package providing a theme built on `Bootstrap 4` for `django-blog-zinnia`_.
+This is forked and adapted from `Zinnia Theme Bootstrap`

 Installation
 ============